zeplin/connected-components-docs/GETTING_STARTED.md

 }
 ```

-☝️ _If you have a styleguide tree and want to connect to all the components in the tree, adding a child styleguide to the configuration should be enough._
+☝️ _If you have multiple related styleguides and want to connect all parent components, adding the child styleguide to the configuration is enough._

 ### Add component from codebase

 Adding a component from your codebase to the configuration file is pretty straightforward—we'll add an object to the `components` list.

-In this example, we'll add a React file but you can add any file that represents your component based on your platform/framework.
+In this example, we'll add a React file but you can add any file from any platform or framework.
 Let's update our configuration file to look like so:

 ```json
 {